 If you have a larger tax debt and require more time to repay it, you always need to set up a long-term payment plan.
-All debts over $25,000 require direct debit withdrawal from your monthly account.
+All balances that exceed $25,000 require direct debit withdrawal from your monthly account.

-Low-income individuals might qualify for a reduced fee of $43 by filing Form 13844, the Application for Reduced User Fee For Installment Agreements.
+Low-income taxpayers might qualify for a reduced fee of $43 by filing Form 13844, the Application for Reduced User Fee For Installment Agreements.
 If you have questions about the fees that may apply to your situation, reach out to us at Polston.
 We can further advise you on the details of your installment agreement.

-The interest rates for IRS Installment Agreements accrue daily on your debt until it’s paid off.
-The sooner you pay off your tax debt, the more you save in interest charges.
+The interest rates for IRS installment agreements accrue daily on your balance until it’s paid off.
+The sooner you pay off your unpaid taxes, the more you save in interest charges.

-You can pay the full amount (or a portion) of your balance online and/or with the help of a dedicated tax attorney at Polston Tax.
+You can pay the full amount or a portion of your balance online or with the help of a dedicated tax attorney at Polston Tax.
 When you partner with us, we may be able to find ways to reduce the amount of interest and penalties you owe.

 The IRS does not charge a fee if you pay with a check or a direct debit from your bank account.
-If you choose to pay your installment agreement fees with a credit or debit card though, the three payment processors approved by the IRS do charge a fee, which is typically 1.87% to 1.99% to process these types of payments.
+If you choose to pay your installment agreement fees with a credit or debit card, though, the three payment processors approved by the IRS do charge a fee, which is typically 1.87% to 1.98% to process these types of payments.

 Offer in Compromise

-An Offer in Compromise is an IRS agreement that resolves your tax liability by payment of an agreed-upon settlement for less than the tax amount owed.
-There is a one-time $186 to settle your taxes with an Offer in Compromise and you can apply through IRS form 656.
+An Offer in Compromise is an IRS agreement that is used to resolve your tax liability via an agreed-upon settlement that is less than the tax amount owed.
+There is a $205 application fee to settle your taxes with an Offer in Compromise and you can apply by submitting IRS form 656.

-If you have a legitimate reason for being unable to pay your taxes in full and qualify for an Offer in Compromise, you can either pay through a lump sum payment option or a periodic payment.
+If the IRS determines you have a legitimate reason for being unable to pay your taxes in full and qualify for an Offer in Compromise, you can either pay through a lump sum payment option or a periodic payment.